Legacy Aircraft

 Demanding real-world applications like Law Enforcement or Search And Rescue require high performance, multi-mission drones.
 The Advanced Technology Demonstrator was designed to be both a testbed of new drone technologies and the mission aircraft for the 2018 AUVSI SUAS competition.

 The Desert Hawk incorporated unique technologies and capabilities such as vortex generators and obstacle avoidance; it was also one of the first projects to include Augmented Reality prototyping to visualize subsystem integration.
-The project will inspire growth and innovation for future UBC UAS projects.
+The project inspired growth and innovation for proceeding UBC UAS projects.

 Project Raven was born out of a need for a stable, high-endurance multi-rotor platform.
 It was originally designed for an Australian Medical express competition to serve as an aerial relay station, halfway between the active aircraft and the ground station.
 Raven was retired in February of 2019 after serving as a versatile aircraft ideal for low altitude mapping of large areas as well as carrying and delivering heavy payloads.
 The modular payload attachments and option for multiple batteries further expanded its mission envelope.